Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning.md

 **REGRESSION** problem is like predicting a value (Numerical).
 For instance, predicting the house price or stock value of a product.
 It answers how much questions.
 It has numeric outcomes.

 Each dataset has features and target variable.
 The features are parameters which affects the target variable either directly or indirectly.
 Now, this relationship between X and y is built by a ML algorithm.
-There are various supervised ML algorithm as follows :
+There are various supervised and unsupervised ML algorithm as follows :

 **Naive Bayes**\
 **Linear Regression**\